 FATF has conducted mutual evaluations for Japan four times (in 1994, 1998, 2008, and 2019).
 For the fourth round of the Mutual Evaluation of Japan, the assessor team conducted an on-site visit in October/November 2019.
-The MER adoption scheduled to be conducted at a FATF Plenary Meeting in 2020 has been postponed due to the COVID-19 pandemic, and is now scheduled for a Plenary Meeting in June 2021.
+The MER adoption scheduled to be conducted at a FATF Plenary Meeting in 2020 had been postponed due to the COVID-19 pandemic, and implemented in a FATF Plenary Meeting in June 2021, and Japan's MER was publicly disclosed on August 30 of the same year.
+(Details of Japan's MER are described in Section 3.)